 What You Need to Know About Serious Bodily Harm

 In some criminal cases, the legal term “serious bodily harm” may be used.
 In these cases, the legal team may want to distinguish from other types of harm—such as psychological damage or emotional harm.
 An intentional act or accidental injury can qualify as serious.
-A lawyer can help you distinguish whether you suffered a serious injury under the law.
+A personal injury attorney can help you distinguish whether you suffered a serious injury under the law.

 Examples of Serious Bodily Injury and Serious Bodily Harm